 GOLD VS FTSE 100

-The graph above shows an investment in gold of £100k in 2006 plotted against the same investment in the FTSE 100, a collection of the largest companies on the London Stock Exchange.
+The graph above shows an investment in gold of £10k in 2000 plotted against the same investment in the FTSE 100, a collection of the largest companies on the London Stock Exchange.
 Inflation is also shown.
-At the end of the decade:
+At the end of the 2021:

-The graph above shows gold compared to 10- and 20-year government bonds, based on a £100k investment in 2006.
+The graph above shows gold compared to 10-year government bonds, based on a £10k investment in 2000.
 Inflation is also shown on the graph, to demonstrate the amount of growth needed to increase the actual value of the initial investment.

 GOLD VS PROPERTY

-The graph above compares a £100k investment in gold in 2006, and the same investment in property.
+The graph above compares a £10k investment in gold in 2000, and the same investment in property.
 Also on the graph is inflation.
-In order to actually increase spending power, a £100k initial investment would have to return £130k.
-As you can see:
+In order to actually increase spending power, a £100k initial investment would have to return £15,500.